 Accessibility in e-commerce also avoids legal trouble.
 Under the ADA, an e-commerce site can be considered a public place, which means brands could face lawsuits for not being accessible.

-Making an e-commerce site accessible might seem hard, but it’s key to making your online store welcoming for everyone.
-By following the Web Content Accessibility Guidelines (WCAG), you can make shopping easy for all, including those who are blind or use special tools to surf the web.
+Making an e-commerce site accessible may seem challenging, but it’s crucial to creating a welcoming online store for everyone.
+By following the Web Content Accessibility Guidelines (WCAG), you can make shopping easier for all, including those who are blind or use assistive tools to navigate the web.

 Perceivable